What is Compression Molding?

 - Point of purchase (POP) display parts

-How are Compression and Injection Molding Similar?
+Similarities Between Compression and Injection Molding

-Even if the process of molding is different, there are similarities between compression and injection molding.
 Both use molding tools to shape the raw materials into the right design.
 They both use heat to help make the material flexible enough to take the shape of the design.
 They also use cooling methods to make the final product durable and sturdy.

 But beyond that, here are other notable similarities.